-While we typically simmer up a batch of homemade soup when a craving strikes, we turn to store-bought from time to time, particularly when we're feeling under the weather.
+While we typically simmer up soup from scratch when a craving strikes, we turn to store-bought from time to time.
 The problem?
-It tends to fall flat no matter the source — whether a can, tetra pack, or the prepared foods section of Whole Foods — and tastes, well, canned.
+It tends to fall flat no matter the source — whether a can, tetra pack, or the prepared foods section of the grocery store — and tastes, well, canned.
 In these instances we turn to a few simple strategies to perk things up.

-- Pay attention to the serving vessel: This may seem silly, but taking the time to serve soup in a favorite bowl or mug with proper silverware, rather than in its to-go container or a chipped bowl helps.
+- Pay attention to the serving vessel: This may seem silly, but taking the time to serve soup in a favorite bowl or mug with proper silverware, rather than in its to-go container helps.
 We're visual creatures; embrace it!

 - Adjust the seasoning: Soup, even of the homemade variety, tends to require a bit of tweaking to make the flavors shine.
-Oftentimes all a bowl needs is an extra pinch of salt, a splash of lemon juice or vinegar (try balsamic in tomato soup), or a hit of spice to take things from pathetic to palatable.
+Oftentimes all a bowl needs is an extra pinch of salt, a splash of vinegar (try balsamic in tomato soup), or a hit of spice to take things from so-so to superb.
 Like all matters of seasoning, make sure to taste along the way.